peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-19 Crystal Night.md

 	- In their drunken stupor they try and fail at casting a Minor Illusion flame to light the cigarette and express concern that Mabel has been eaten by an eel
 - A  woman in white gloves smoothly reaches over and lights Hymn's cigarette with a purple flame
 - Hymn says they're the cutest tiefling she will find anywhere around
-	- They ask Oz if they should be suspicious, and the masked person says to always be suspicious, then disappears with a plume of birds
+	- They ask Oz if they should be suspicious, and the masked person says to always be suspicious, then disappears in a plume of birds
 - Hymn tries to use Levitate to bring food from the buffet over to the party, but Lysanderoth intercepts and takes the leather loop they need to cast the spell
 	- They complain to Oz, who tears a strip off her leather armor to make them a new loop
 	- They thank Oz and kiss her on the cheek